milosdjakonovic/srcadapt/readme.md

 ###Easy and lightweight responsive image tool

-`srcadapt` is responsive image tool aimed to provide user with easy to start with way for specifying different image sources according to different screen sizes.
-It uses well known Bootstrap's viewport nomenclature, which means, in short
+`srcadapt` is responsive image tool aimed to provide user with method for specifying different image sources according to different screen sizes.
+It uses well known Bootstrap's viewport nomenclature which, in short, means:

 ```
 if you know how to use Bootstrap's grid, than you already know how to use srcadapt
 ```

-####How do srcadapt get images?
-short answer:
+####Example, mobile first image:

 ```
 <img src="images/imageofmax767px.jpg" alt="" class="srcadapt"
 data-xs="images/imageofmax767px.jpg"